Things to Do

 Paragliding -- Canaan Valley Resort and the Mountaineer Hang Gliding Association have created a launch site accessible via the resort's scenic chair lift.
 Just more than 4,000 feet in elevation,the southwest facing launch site faces into the prevailing winds, which are extremely rare in the Appalachian Mountain range.

 Hunting — West Virginia’s hunting season begins with gobblers in the spring and ends with deer in December.
 The Canaan Valley National Wildlife refuge is an increasingly popular hunting destination.
 Hunting is also available in the Little Canaan Wildlife Management area on the edge of town, Monongahela Forest off Canaan Loop Rd. and at Dolly Sods.
 Hunting regulations and information about licensing are available at the refuge visitor center.
+Please exhibit caution when hiking during hunting season.
+Blaze orange or bright clothing is recommended.

 Arts and Entertainment -- Live music can be found most weekends, and even many weekdays at the Purple Fiddle in nearby Thomas.
 The Mountain State Brewing Co. and the Country Roads Diner in Thomas also feature bands on many busy weekends.
 In Davis, Blackwater Brewing Co. and Wicked Wilderness Pub provide live entertainment that is within easy walking distance to the Inn.